My gums are bleeding, how worried should I be?

 Why do my gums bleed?

-The most common reason behind bleeding gums is gingivitis.
+Why do my gums bleed? most common reason for gums bleeding is gingivitis.
 If you don’t floss or brush regularly, bacteria (also called plaque) builds up around your teeth.
 Sometimes you can even see the plaque as white or yellowish marks on your gums.
 The plaque is the perfect breeding ground for bacteria that then easily move under your gum and creates inflammation.
 Gingivitis is the early stage of gum disease, and its most common symptom is bleeding gums.

 The most important thing to remember is that this stage of gum disease is reversible.
 Your dentist can help scrape away plaque and bacteria.
 Brushing and flossing keep the bacteria away for good, so you can enjoy healthy gums.